kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 ### Reconciliation contract

-The two writers (the external monitor sidecar and the kubelet) follow the same rules.
-Each reads the current state from its configured CSI plugin, computes the desired status, compares it to what's stored on the API object, and PATCHes only on difference.
+Both writers (the sidecar and the kubelet) do the same thing on each polling cycle: call the driver, build the desired `Conditions` list from the response, and PATCH the API object only if the new list differs from what's stored.

-The desired-state rule is replacement, not union.
-The driver's current report is the authoritative set of conditions for the volume (or backend) it is reporting on; the writer replaces the stored `Conditions` list with the driver's list rather than merging the two.
-A condition entry that the driver no longer returns is dropped from the API object on the same PATCH.
-Without this rule, stale `(status, reason)` entries would accumulate on the object and never be cleared, because no single later report would name them again.
-Per-condition `LastTransitionTime` is preserved across replacement when the same `(status, reason)` tuple is still present.
+The driver's report is authoritative.
+The writer overwrites the stored list with the driver's; it does not merge.
+A condition the driver no longer reports is dropped on the next PATCH.
+The `+listType=map` keying on `(status, reason)` preserves `LastTransitionTime` for entries whose tuple is unchanged.

-The detection rule follows from replacement.
-A probe that returns one or more adverse conditions writes that exact set to the corresponding status field.
-If the set already matches what is stored (same `(status, reason)` tuples, same `message`, same ancillary fields), the write is a no-op and is suppressed.

-The recovery rule needs special handling only for `ControllerListVolumeHealth`, because the spec explicitly does not let the CO trust an absence in a single paged list pass.
-For the other RPCs, recovery is just a special case of replacement:

-- an empty `health_statuses` from `ControllerGetVolumeHealth`
-  replaces the stored conditions with the empty set, which is the recovered state;
-- an empty `health_statuses` from `NodeGetVolumeHealth` does the same on the node side; and
-- a `ControllerListVolumeHealth` result in which the volume has been absent across two consecutive complete list cycles is treated as a recovery, and stored conditions are cleared.

-The two-cycle rule for List absorbs the paging inconsistency the spec warns about.
-Without it, a volume that was present on cycle N's first page and disappeared from cycle N+1's first page (because it now appears on a later page) would be spuriously cleared.

-A driver that supports both `LIST_VOLUME_HEALTH` and `GET_VOLUME_HEALTH` lets the sidecar collapse the two-cycle rule into one: when a previously-unhealthy volume is absent from the current list, the sidecar issues a single `ControllerGetVolumeHealth` to confirm.
-An empty `health_statuses` from Get clears the condition; a non-empty result replaces it.

-A failed RPC is never a recovery signal.
-The writer leaves existing conditions untouched and increments `csi_volume_health_probe_total{result="error"}`.
-The no-signal case (driver crash, network blip, RPC deadline) is observably different from the explicit-healthy case, and conflating them would have the cluster report transient driver failures as volume recoveries.
+A failed RPC is not a recovery.
+The writer leaves the stored conditions in place and increments `csi_volume_health_probe_total{result="error"}`.
+Treating an RPC error as "healthy" would let any driver crash or network blip clear real conditions.

-`LastTransitionTime` is per-condition.
-When a new `(status, reason)` entry first appears, the writer sets it to the probe time.
-As long as that entry is present in subsequent reports, the writer preserves it on every replacement, even when `message` changes.
-When the entry is dropped from the report (the condition recovered, or the driver replaced it with a different `(status, reason)` tuple), the entry disappears from the API object, and a future re-report of the same tuple gets a fresh `LastTransitionTime`.
-Consumers reading `LastTransitionTime` get a stable answer to "how long has this exact condition been present" rather than a moving timestamp that updates on every probe.

-The sidecar's polling and the kubelet's polling are independent.
-Each has its own configurable interval, its own timeout, and its own metrics.
-The two writers do not coordinate, and they do not need to: they write to different objects and report from different perspectives.

-The kubelet adds one rule that doesn't apply to the sidecar.
+`ControllerListVolumeHealth` needs one extra rule.
+The spec lets paged list results be inconsistent: a volume can appear on cycle N and be absent from cycle N+1 just because paging shifted, not because it recovered.
+The sidecar therefore clears a previously- unhealthy volume only after two consecutive complete list cycles in which the volume is absent.
+A driver that also advertises `GET_VOLUME_HEALTH` lets the sidecar skip the second cycle and confirm with a single `ControllerGetVolumeHealth` call instead.
+For `ControllerGetVolumeHealth` and `NodeGetVolumeHealth`, an empty `health_statuses` is the explicit recovery signal and clears the stored conditions immediately.

-`NodeGetVolumeHealth` MUST NOT be called for a volume the kubelet has not at least once attempted to mount.
-This is a contract for drivers, which may legitimately gate health probing on internal state established at mount time, while still letting us report health for volumes whose mount failed.
+The kubelet does not call `NodeGetVolumeHealth` for a volume it has never attempted to mount.
+Drivers may gate health probing on internal state set up at mount time, and asking before that point isn't useful.

 ### Authorization